Project-MONAI/tutorials/acceleration/fast_model_training_guide.md

 ![diceceloss](../figures/diceceloss.png)

 Furthermore, we changed default optimizer to Novograd, modified learning rate related settings, and added other necessary improvements.
 The concrete examples are shown in
-[spleen fast training tutorial](https://github.com/Project-MONAI/tutorials/blob/master/acceleration/fast_training_tutorial.ipynb) and [brats distributed training tutorial](https://github.com/Project-MONAI/tutorials/blob/master/acceleration/distributed_training/brats_training_ddp.py).
+[spleen fast training tutorial](https://github.com/Project-MONAI/tutorials/blob/master/acceleration/fast_training_tutorial.ipynb) and [BraTS distributed training tutorial](https://github.com/Project-MONAI/tutorials/blob/master/acceleration/distributed_training/brats_training_ddp.py).
 Both are very typical applications in 3D medical image segmentation but with unique challenges.
 Spleen segmentation has very limited data but with large image size, and brain tumor segmentation has relatively small image samples but with a much larger data pool.
 Combing algorithmic improvement with computing improvement, our model training cost is significantly reduced when reaching the same level of performance as the existing pipeline.

 ## Optimizing GPU utilization